 Year 5 – Local beach visit (Coasts)

-Year 6 – World War II Day at Kent Life (WWII: Battle of Britain & Kent at War)
+Year 6 – War Tunnels at Dover Castle and the Spitfire Museum (WWII: Battle of Britain & Kent at War)

 Geography fieldwork and enquiry-based learning gives children the opportunity to ask questions and gather information to answer them.
 It engages children in real-world learning and encourages critical thinking.
 Examples include traffic surveys to look at the impact of a village road closure and a parent survey about village amenities and how they could be improved.